Pavlos Kountouriotis: First achievements

 In 1886, he took part in the naval operations at Preveza as a lieutenant.
-During the Greco-Turkish War of 1897, serving as lieutenant commander he commanded the ship Alfeios.
+During the Greco-Turkish War of 1897, serving as lieutenant commander, he commanded the ship Alfeios.
 His ship took part in at least two landings of Greek troops on the island of Crete in support of the Cretan Revolt.

 In 1900, Kountouriotis, as the commanding officer of the three-masted cruiser Navarchos Miaoulis, crossed the Atlantic Ocean and brought the flag of the Hellenic Navy to the New World for the very first time.
 His orders were to present the flag of the Hellenic Navy to the 60,000 Greeks living in the U.S., but also to be the first exploratory mission of independent Greece.
 William McKinley, the President of the United States, invited Kountouriotis to the White House.

 Kountouriotis served as an aide-de-camp to King George I from 1908 until 1911, receiving the rank of Captain in 1909.
-In June 1911, Kountouriotis was sent to Britain, to take control of the newly-commissioned Georgios Averof, following the "blue cheese mutiny".
+In June 1911, Kountouriotis was sent to Britain to take control of the newly-commissioned Georgios Averof, following the "blue cheese mutiny".
 As he was highly esteemed, he quickly reimposed discipline and set sail for Greece.

 Balkan Wars

-On 16 April 1912 he was appointed Chief of the Navy General Staff until 16 September, when he was appointed of the Aegean Fleet, in view of the worsening situation in the Balkans, and the imminent outbreak of the First Balkan War.
+On 16 April 1912, he was appointed Chief of the Navy General Staff until 16 September, when he was appointed of the Aegean Fleet, in view of the worsening situation in the Balkans, and the imminent outbreak of the First Balkan War.

 Kountouriotis played a crucial role in the Greek government's decision to enter the war.
-Partly because the Greek fleet had not yet completed its modernization programme, and in view of the disaster of 1897, the Greek leadership remained ambivalent about Greece's prospects.
+Partly because the Greek fleet had not yet completed its modernisation programme, and in view of the disaster of 1897, the Greek leadership remained ambivalent about Greece's prospects.
 Kountouriotis weighed in decisively in these discussions, proclaiming his confidence that even with the existing fleet, victory could be achieved, thanks to superior personnel.
 His reply to Prime Minister Eleftherios Venizelos became famous:

 Mr. President, I do not occupy myself with x plus y and angles of divergence.
 I know to speak of one thing.
-Ships without capable personnel, are [nothing but] heavy lead that sinks in water.
+Ships without capable personnel are [nothing but] heavy lead that sinks in water.
 I assure you that with the ships we have, we shall do our job well.

 During the Balkan Wars, with his flagship, Georgios Averof, he led the Greek Navy to major victories against the Turkish fleet in December 1912 (Battle of Elli) and in January 1913 (Battle of Limnos), bringing most of the Aegean islands under Greek control.
 His victories, due in large part to his daring but successful tactics, earned him the status of a national hero.
 He was promoted to vice admiral for "exceptional war service", the first Greek career officer since Konstantinos Kanaris to reach the rank (usually reserved for members of the Greek royal family).